davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 Use with any other crate name is gated on a perma-unstable `cargo-feature` ([?][rationale-unstable-builtin-crates]).
-If a builtin dependency on a unstable crate name exists but is not used due to cfgs, then the crate could still be compiled with a stable toolchain.
+If a builtin dependency on a unstable crate name exists but is not used due to cfgs, then Cargo will still require the Cargo feature.

 > [!NOTE]
 >